janScheible/knorxx/README.md

 ## Sample project

 As mentioned above the Spring adapter is the most mature adapter till now.
-Therefore the **generator-spring-sample-app** is the best source for seeing a Knorxx application running.
+Therefore the **generator-spring-sample-app** is the best way to see a Knorxx application running.
 Just download the current Knorxx distribution, open the framework project (**framework-with-samples**) in Netbeans and run the **generator-spring-sample-app** with Tomcat.

 To see the reload feature in action edit for example ```SimpleWebPage``` by adding a call to a newly created helper class.
 Then go back to your browser and reload the page.
 You will immediately see the changes.
 More information about how to write the Java code which can be translated to JavaScript see [Writing ST-JS code].